KokonautInc/GardenLite/README.md

 Kokonaut Garden Lite was our first Product and used Open Source Technologies to help Growers Monitor their Crop.

-We are currently on the Second Generation Sensor, Kokonaut Mizu, allowing us to Open Source the Garden Lite.
+We are currently on the Second Generation Sensor, Kokonaut Mizu, so now the Garden Lite has been Open Sourced

 # Included are